slowernews/wisdom-tldr/chapters/chapter_3_action.md

 wish / outcome / obstacle / plan

 > *'Close some doors today.
 Not because of pride, incapacity or arrogance, but simply because they lead you nowhere.' -- Paul Coelho*

+Sometimes good things fall apart so better things can fall together.
+Every story has an end, but in life every end is just a new beginning.
 -->